cassavalabs/royscan/README.md

 - [ ] Allow creators to reward and automate rewarding of holders who paid royalty fee
 - [ ] Expose more helpful public Api to allow other dApps to interface with the service

+# Vision

+To become the leading royalty and NFT explorer on the Solana blockchain.

 # License

 The Royscan project is licensed under the terms of the GPL Open Source license and is available for free.